aznd/legendary_gui/README.md

 More is coming!

 ### TODO:
+- [ ] Clean up a lot more, since this was one of my first projects

 - [ ] If a game doesnt has a specific runner selected, it will not launch. so, check if a game has a specific runner selected, if not, use the globalrunner

 - [ ] Stop the user from clicking the db button more than once (maybe completely change this ; button dissapers after the table is created)